Dolyfin/LocalDiscordAIChatBot/README.md

 ## Requires API from oobabooga/text-generation-webui for text generation.
 https://github.com/oobabooga/text-generation-webui

-### Disclaimer: I'm not the most experienced coder.

 # Minimal Viable Product
 The bot currently works as expected for chat generation.